PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-08 13:49:22
+Last updated: 2024-04-08 13:49:54
-Random Quote: Have you been arrested in a mall?Dumped in a mall?Turned out you're Canadian in a mall? - Ted Mosby
+Random Quote: Mando: "I was not born on Mandalore."Greef Karga: "But you're Mandalorian?"Cara Dune: "Mandalorian isn't a race."Mando: "It's a Creed." - Din Djarin